ANSHJOSHI1811/PIOUS/README.md

-# PIOUS - Ecommerce Website (MERN Stack)
+# PIOUS - Ecommerce Website (MERN Stack with MVC Architecture)

-Welcome to PIOUS, an ecommerce website developed using the MERN stack.
+Welcome to PIOUS, an ecommerce website developed using the MERN stack with the MVC (Model-View-Controller) architecture.
 PIOUS provides a seamless online shopping experience for customers, allowing them to browse and purchase a wide range of products.
-With its intuitive user interface and robust backend, PIOUS aims to deliver a secure and efficient ecommerce solution.
+With its intuitive user interface, robust backend, and organized code structure, PIOUS aims to deliver a secure and efficient ecommerce solution.

 ## Project Overview

 PIOUS is a full-stack ecommerce website built using the MERN stack, which stands for MongoDB, Express.js, React.js, and Node.js.
-It incorporates various features necessary for an ecommerce platform, including product listings, shopping cart functionality, user authentication, and secure payment processing.
+It incorporates the MVC architecture, dividing the project into three main components: the Model (data and business logic), the View (user interface), and the Controller (handling user requests and updating the model and view).

 ## Features